Eliud Kipchoge Dashes Past 2-Hour Marathon Barrier In Assisted Event

 "Hearty congratulations @EliudKipchoge.
 You've done it, you've made history and made Kenya proud while at it.
 Your win today, will inspire tens of future generations to dream big and to aspire for greatness.
 We celebrate you and wish you God's blessings." - President Kenyatta— State House Kenya (@StateHouseKenya) October 12, 2019

 The lack of sanction has, however, not deterred Kipchoge's supporters.
 He's now trending on Twitter, and many professional runners and other athletes have voiced their support, like four-time Tour de France winner Chris Froome.
-According to the Associated Press, Kenyan President Uhuru Kenyatta called Kipchoge shortly after the race.
+According to The Associated Press, Kenyan President Uhuru Kenyatta called Kipchoge shortly after the race.

 "You've made history and made Kenya proud while at it," Kenyatta tweeted.